KumoCorp/kumomta/docs/tutorial/install_it.md

   trusted_hosts = { '127.0.0.1', '::1' },
 }
 ```
+NOTE that if you are going to allow the HTTP listener on any IP other than localhost, you should also configure [TLS](https://docs.kumomta.com/reference/kumo/start_http_listener/?h=tls#tls_private_key) and [HTTP Validation](https://docs.kumomta.com/reference/events/http_server_validate_auth_basic/).

 That will provide you with a basic and safe sending configuration that will allow you to move on to the testing step - we can examine the details later.